AIA Ohio Honor Awards

 Each submission shall include the following:

-2. A one page letter of nomination from a member of AIA Ohio
+1. A one-page letter of nomination from any member of AIA Ohio in good standing

-5. Statement of Compliance with AIA Ohio Unpaid Labor Policy
+• Acknowledgement of compliance with AIA Ohio Unpaid Labor Policy

 The nominations may also include the following: